 After all, everything ran on time (and our ferry didn’t sink).

-If you enjoyed Visa Runner – Langkawi Malaysia to Songkhla Thailand, you may also like:
+If you enjoyed Visa Runner, check out our 13-week Langkawi itinerary.
+You may also like: